 Boiled octopus or substitute with other ingredients e.g. ham, sausages, unagi, prawn

 Pickled red ginger (optional)

 1. Mix beaten eggs, ice water, anchovies granules, soy sauce, salt and black pepper.
 Then add flour until incorporated.

 3. Oil the whole area of pan (holes and the flat area between holes) with a brush or paper towel/cloth.

 4. Check if pan is hot enough (test by dabbing a little batter on the pan).
 If it sizzles, then pour the batter into the holes half-full.
 Don’t worry if it overflows.

 5. Add octopus into each hole and add sliced cabbages and spring onions.
 Then add more batter until it covers the whole pan.

-6. Cook for about 1 1/2 minutes and then cut through the connected bits with wood/bamboo skewer.
-When the outer layer sort of dried out, turn the balls to about 90 degrees.
+6. Cook for about a minute (or less depending on the heat) and then cut through the connected bits with wood/bamboo skewer.
+When the outer layer have dried out quite a bit and inside still gooey, turn the balls to 90 degrees.

 7. Keep turning the balls over.
 If the ball has a little hole, add some batter and put the ball hole-side down facing the heat.

 8. The takoyaki are done once they are golden-brown in color, feel light and crispy.